 2. Choose your courses wisely

-The SSC is your go-to place for picking your courses.
+The SSC Course Schedule is your go-to place for picking your courses.
 Check out this video to get an idea of how the SSC can help you select your courses:

 Some courses are degree requirements…

 You’ll need to meet certain requirements to complete your degree.
-Check out your faculty’s website for specific details (a quick Google search should bring you to the right site), or check the full list of faculty websites.
+Check out your faculty’s website for specific details, or get in touch with your faculty’s advising office if you have any questions or concerns.

 …but others are not!